freeCodeCamp/guide/src/pages/java/strings/index.md

 System.out.println(str.equals(str2); // This prints true
 ```
 The first comparison is false because "==" looks at the references and they aren't the same.
-The seconde comparison is true because the variables store the same values.
+The second comparison is true because the variables store the same values.
 In this case "Hello world".

 **Notes**